 - Infections that should not be there

-- Discernable loss of hair
+- Substantial amount of hair loss

 - Torn, stained, or bloody clothing or bedding

 - Sudden and major financial transactions